 The blood neutrophil count with inflammation represents the balance between tissue demand and bone marrow supply.
 The leukogram pattern can be variable depending on the source and severity of the inflammation.
 The changes bulleted below are often identified on the CBC from an animal with inflammation, but it is possible to have inflammation in an animal that does not show an inflammatory leukogram.
 This occurs particularly with localized inflammation that is not inciting a systemic inflammatory response (with associated clinical and clinical pathologic manifestations, such as fever, an inflammatory leukogram, hypoferremia and increased globulins).
 If there is other clinical or laboratory evidence of inflammation in an animal, do not let the lack of an inflammatory leukogram dissuade you from considering that an inflammatory process may be occurring.
 Also remember, that a single hemogram is but a “snapshot” in time.
 Since changes in the hemogram can occur frequently, monitoring hemogram results frequently (every 12 to 24 hours) can be very helpful in determining the course of an inflammatory response and response to treatment.
 Regardless, never treat laboratory data, always treat the patient.

 With the classic inflammatory leukogram, the bone marrow senses an increased demand for neutrophils (through cytokine stimulation).
-The bone marrow initially responds to this demand by releasing the storage pool of post-mitotic mature and band neutrophils, which results in a neutrophilia with a left shift (with fewer band than segmented neutrophils, i.e. not degenerative), in most species, other than cattle.
+The bone marrow initially responds to this demand by releasing the storage pool of post-mitotic mature and band neutrophils, which results in a neutrophilia with a left shift (with fewer band than segmented neutrophils, i.e. not degenerative), in most species, other than cattle (which release earlier forms).
 Cytokines (such as granulocyte and granulocyte-monocyte stimulating factor) also kick in and stimulate granulopoiesis within 3-5 days.
 Thus, the following changes are seen with a classic inflammatory leukogram:

-- Neutrophilia (anything from very mild to very severe, occasionally over 100 thousand/µL, depending on the severity of the inflammation).
+- Neutrophilia (anything from very mild to very severe (rarely over 80 thousand/µL – mostly with sequestered inflammation that has induced a marked granulocytic hyperplasia), depending on the severity of the inflammation and effective response by the marrow.
 In general, dogs tend to have the highest degree of neutrophilia than other animals.